Affairs: Getting from Confrontation to Reconnection

 I asked Robin what she wanted to do and she didn’t know.
 She was hurt, confused, and angry.
 Part of her just wanted to end the marriage and another part was scared that her marriage was ending.
 She didn’t believe that she could talk to her husband without falling apart, and she didn’t know how to talk to him.
 At that moment, Robin needed emotional support, focus, perspective, and clarity.

 The main thing Robin wanted from me was to tell her what to do.
-To answer that question, I would need to know what Robin really wanted.
+To help her, I would need to know what Robin really wanted.
 If she really wanted out of her marriage, then she needed a lawyer and counseling if she didn’t have enough social support.
 If she wanted to save her marriage, then I would need to help her to have a plan so that she wouldn’t constantly be obsessing about what she should do.
 Then, she would need help in knowing how to confront her husband and work on winning him back.
 A big part of this would be helping her deal with her anger and not see her husband as the enemy.
-That would be helpful if she were divorcing, but not for reconciling.
+Seeing him as the enemy might be helpful if she were divorcing, but not for reconciling.
 From long experience I know that women’s largest difficulty in reconciling is staying balanced between love and protection and not flip-flopping from one to the other.

 We were not sure what Robin’s husband wanted, but it was a good guess that he didn’t want to give up his affair and just have a business as usual relationship with his wife.
-It was also a good guess that their marriage had become as dissatisfying for him as it had for Robin.
+It was also a good guess that their marriage had become dissatisfying for him.
+Perhaps other parts of his life, too.
+Now, he was seeking some way to be more satisfied.
 And, that was probably the real issue—as it almost always is.
-With good men, affairs are a coping response to dissatisfaction with the marriage, job stress, or mid-life crisis. than it is a statement about their love for someone else.
-What I needed to help Robin to see was that except for the affair, she and her husband were basically in agreement–neither of them wanted their relationship to continue as it was.
+With good men, affairs are a coping response to life dissatisfaction.
+What I needed to help Robin see was that except for the affair, she and her husband were basically in agreement–neither of them wanted their relationship to continue as it was.
 It was inevitable that they would have severe problems at some point, even if her husband wasn’t having an affair.

-There is no way that a marriage can continue when one person is having an affair.
+There is no way that a couple can stay emotionally connected when one person is having an affair.
 Any woman who would allow her husband to have a sexual or emotional affair with another woman will rapidly lose the respect of her husband as well as her own self-respect.
 Robin had more than enough evidence to know for certain her husband was having an affair.
 We needed to leave no wiggle room for her husband and also not let her confrontation deteriorate into a discussion or an argument.
-Robin’s confrontation would need to do two things: 1) bring the affair out into the open; and 2) encourage her husband to talk.
-What she needed to avoid was making demands of her husband or getting into a discussion.
+Robin’s confrontation would need to do two things: 1) bring the affair out into the open; and 2) create a point of connection.
+What she needed to avoid was becoming either rejecting or needy.
 Her task would be to say her short piece, then to listen without comment or questioning.
 There is a time for talking, but that’s not when you surprise someone with knowledge of their affair or when your emotions are ready to spill over.
 There would be time for talking later.
 It would be important not to make demands nor to give in to any that her husband had, such as showing proof of his affair.
 Both making demands and giving in to demands cause loss of respect–that’s the last thing you want to happen when you are confronting your husband.
-Robin and I rehearsed her confrontation in session and prepared for the different kinds of responses that he could have.
+Robin and I rehearsed her confrontation in session and prepared for the different kinds of responses that her husband could have.

-After putting boundaries in place that would prevent an ongoing affair at Robin’s expense, Robin would need to build a bridge of communication between her and her husband.
+Robin learned to put boundaries in place that prevented her husband from having his cake and eating it, too.
+Robin was also learning to build a bridge of communication between her and her husband.
 The most obvious way to build this bridge in her case was by agreeing with her husband that their marriage had not been good, even before his affair.
 Agreeing about a troubled marriage is an important piece that can be used to build a bridge between spouses who are on their way out of a relationship.
 It works far better than trying to convince a wayward spouse to just come back into the relationship.
 If Robin confronted her husband and soon after tried to convince him to come back to her, it would make her seem very needy and like she had recovered quickly from her husband’s affair.
 Not only that, but it would most likely fail.
 Reconciling would be an important goal, but one that would follow rebuilding their relationship.
 True reconciliation occurs between two people who want to be together.
 This soon after an affair, both Robin and her husband were likely to have mixed feelings about that, at best.

 To help Robin rebuild her relationship with her husband, we practiced her empathizing with her husband.
 Although what Robin really wanted was her husband to empathize with her, their relationship had not been rebuilt yet.
 He was still defensive and resistant to talking openly with her.
 We needed to help him take down the walls and that wouldn’t happen if Robin demanded his empathy before she would give any of her own.
 She would need to be able to get support from her friends, and from me, while she was working on reconnecting with her husband.
 He would need to apologize and to rebuild trust–there was no way around that, but the time for that would be after he wanted to reconcile.
 Robin needed to help him get to that point.
 Also, their marriage problems would need to be set aside.
 Those, too, would need to be addressed, but after they both wanted to reconcile.
 Until then they had a lot of talking and listening to do.